awsaavedra/awsaavedra.github.io/content/posts/ai.md

     f.
 Unsupervised Learning: Foundations of Neural Computation by Geoffrey Hinton and Sejnowski One of the founders of the field from University of Toronto.

+    g.
+What's ChatGPT doing and how does it work? by Stephen Wolfram

 # Machine Learning people